gwaybio/CPBS7601/lectures/9.software_packaging/python_packaging_with_poetry/README.md

 ### Running your project:

 You can execute your project or scripts within the Poetry-managed environment.
-To run a Python script, use the poetry run command:
+To run a Python script, use poetry to runthe command:

 ```bash
 poetry run python your_script.py